 I started with a sprinkling of fake snowflakes on the bottom and then added angel vine, different dried moss, dried flowers, and artificial winter greens.

-I had a bag of wood slices from another project and wanted to find a way to use them.
-I used a round wooden lid in the center and made a ring of the slices around it.
+I had a bag of leftover wood slices from a previous project and wanted to repurpose them.
+I started by placing a round wooden lid in the center as the base.
+Then, I arranged the wood slices in a circular pattern around the lid.

 Once the glue was dried I wrapped jute twine around the top to make a hanger and then tied a pretty green velvet ribbon to the front.